-The second stage of synthesis involved describing cultural adaptations used across intervention and assessment studies, using a narrative approach described by Popay et al. (2006).
+The second stage of synthesis involved describing cultural adaptations used across intervention and assessment studies, using a narrative approach described by Popay and colleagues (Popay et al., 2006).
 Identified mechanisms of action were compared between these studies to find the commonalities and differences of certain adaptations and themes that emerged from the data.
 Any data that accounted for experiences of interventions or assessments was also explored.

-Third, meta-analyses were conducted to examine the intervention effects of culturally adapted interventions on PTSD symptoms and common co-morbid difficulties (i.e., depression and anxiety symptoms).
-Only RCTs that reported symptom outcomes using validated measures were included in the meta-analyses (Concato et al., 2000).
+Third, meta-analyses were conducted to examine the intervention effects of culturally-adapted interventions on PTSD symptoms and common co-morbid difficulties (i.e., depression and anxiety symptoms).
+Only randomized controlled trials (RCTs) which reported symptom outcomes using validated measures were included in the meta-analyses (Concato et al., 2000).
 We were also interested in outcome measures that may capture complex trauma symptoms (e.g., negative self-concept), which may or may not include measurements of CPTSD.
 We conducted meta-analyses using the random effects model whenever there were four or more studies reporting usable data to capture any uncertainty resulting from heterogeneity among studies.
-When data were available from less than four studies, the fixed-effect model was used instead (Borenstein et al., 2010).
+When data were available from less than 4 studies, the fixed-effect model was used instead (Borenstein, 2010).
 No subgroup analyses to examine the extent of assessment and intervention effects across certain cultural groups were pre-specified considering the limited volume of data to date.
-Review Manager software was used to conduct the meta-analyses (RevMan 5.4, provided by Cochrane Collaboration).
-Standardized mean differences with 95% confidence intervals were calculated for all comparisons with continuous measures.
-I2 statistic depicted the heterogeneity (Borenstein et al., 2009): high heterogeneity was assumed if the I^2 value was >75%; moderate with I^2 between 25% and 75%; and low if <25% (Higgins et al., 2003).
-Chi-square (χ^2) values were calculated to depict differences between observed and expected frequencies of outcomes and Tau-squared (τ^2) values were used to indicate estimates of between-study variance.
+Review Manager software was used to conduct the meta-analyses (RevMan 5.4).
+Standardized mean differences with 95% confidence intervals were calculated for all comparisons with continuous measures. $I^2$ statistic depicted the heterogeneity (Borenstein et al., 2009): high heterogeneity was assumed if the $I^2$ value was > 75%; moderate with $I^2$ between 25% and 75%; and low if < 25% (Higgins et al., 2003).
+Chi-square ( $x^2$ ) values were calculated to depict differences between observed and expected frequencies of outcomes and Tau-squared ( $\tau^2$ ) values were used to indicate estimates of between-study variance.
 Results of the remaining intervention studies which were not suitable for meta-analyses were narratively described.